LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>4</sup> I will go down with thee into Egypt; and I will also surely bring thee up [again]: and Joseph shall put his hand upon thine eyes.
 <sup>5</sup> And Jacob rose up from Beersheba: and the sons of Israel carried Jacob their father, and their little ones, and their wives, in the wagons which Pharaoh had sent to carry him.
 <sup>6</sup> And they took their cattle, and their goods, which they had gotten in the land of Canaan, and came into Egypt, Jacob, and all his seed with him:
-<sup>7</sup> His sons, and his sons ’ sons with him, his daughters, and his sons ’ daughters, and all his seed brought he with him into Egypt.
+<sup>7</sup> His sons, and his sons’ sons with him, his daughters, and his sons’ daughters, and all his seed brought he with him into Egypt.
 <sup>8</sup> And these [are] the names of the children of Israel, which came into Egypt, Jacob and his sons: Reuben, Jacob’s firstborn.
 <sup>9</sup> And the sons of Reuben; Hanoch, and Phallu, and Hezron, and Carmi.
 <sup>10</sup> And the sons of Simeon; Jemuel, and Jamin, and Ohad, and Jachin, and Zohar, and Shaul the son of a Canaanitish woman.